BDC Hamburger Icon

 3. Ask the right questions to get the most from big data.

 Tracking sales data, customer retention statistics and gross revenue is a good start.
-However, in addition to tracking these metrics, you must ask insightful questions like the following:
+However, to maximize the value of big data, you must ask insightful questions like the following:

 • Which vendors offer the most value?